Rookout/docs/docs/dotnet-setup.md

 ---
 id: dotnet-setup
-title: .NET SDK Instrumentation
+title: .NET SDK
 sidebar_label: .NET
 ---

-This page will dive into the nitty gritty details on installing Rookout under various configurations.
+This page dives into the nitty-gritty details on installing Rookout under various configurations.
-If you are encountering any difficulties with deploying Rookout, this is the place to look.
+If you encounter difficulties with deploying Rookout, this is the place to look.

-## .NET
+## Installation

-The [.NET SDK](https://www.nuget.org/packages/Rookout) provides the ability to fetch debug data from a running application in real time.
+The [.NET SDK](https://www.nuget.org/packages/Rookout) provides the ability to fetch debug data from a running application in real-time.

 It can easily be installed as a [NuGet package](https://www.nuget.org/packages/Rookout).

+## Supported Languages

+The following languages are currently supported by the .NET SDK: C#, VB.NET, and F#.

+If you use a language that is not mentioned above, please let us know at {@inject: supportEmail}.

 ## Setup

-Start the SDK within your application, by adding the following to your *main* method or your application's entry point:
+Start the SDK within your application by adding the following to your *main* method or your application's entry point:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--C#-->